lastlegion/TCIAExplorer/README.md

 # TCIAExplorer
 Easy to use Python wrapper around TCIA's REST API.

-Use `explorer.py` to follow this sequential work flow for downloading images:
+Run `python explorer.py` to follow this sequential work flow for downloading images:
 * Select a collection
 * Select a patient
 * Select a patient study